Pinduoduo: How It Became the #2 Online Shopping App in China

 Just like other well-known Chinese e-commerce platforms, it is not surprising to hear that the founder of Pinduoduo is one of the richest people in the world.
 What makes Pinduoduo really stand out from all the other online shopping sites, is their rapid growth rate over this short period of time.
 This has led them to be ranked as the second most popular e-commerce platform after Taobao.

-Let’s take a closer look at the characteristics of Pinduoduo first.
+A closer look at the characteristics of Pinduoduo

 Capturing a different market